-We’re introduced to Lightning McQueen, an arrogant race car who becomes a Piston Cup finalist in his rookie season.
+Lightning McQueen is an arrogant race car who becomes a Piston Cup finalist in his rookie season.
 He is determined to win the final race, set to take place in California.
 While traveling to California, McQueen gets lost and winds up in Radiator Springs, a town on Route 66 bypassed by Interstate 40.

-Of course, as luck would have it, there’s an ex-Piston Cup champion residing in Radiator Springs.
-Doc mentors McQueen to a quasi-victory.
-As he’s about to win the final race, McQueen stops to help an injured concurrent.
-McQueen was changed by his stay in Radiators Springs.
-He became a better person-car.
+As luck would have it, there’s an ex-Piston Cup champion residing in Radiator Springs.
+Doc Hudson mentors McQueen and helps him prep for the race.
+As he’s about to win the race, McQueen stops to help an injured concurrent.
+This shows McQueen was changed by his stay in Radiators Springs.

 Cars 2 (2011)

 Lightning McQueen is now an established race car champion.
 He has won the Piston Cup four times.
 He gets challenged to compete in the World Grand Prix, where he will face international opponents.
 McQueen takes Mater along.
 At the World Grand Prix, Mater gets mistaken for a spy by real spies.

 You see, the participants of the World Grand Prix are required to use a new clean fuel, but that’s really a plot to drive the demand for regular gas.
 The villains temper with the clean fuel to make it explode, hoping the public will become scared of new fuels.
 The spies elucidate the evil plan with Mater’s help.

 Planes is an unconnected story set in the same universe.
 It was made by DisneyToon Studios, with oversight from John Lasseter.
 It was intended to be direct-to-video, but it ended up getting a theatrical release, and it did well enough for a sequel, Planes: Fire and Rescue, to get a theatrical release too.